Skip to content

 The cocoa sector continues to grapple with several sustainability and human rights challenges, most notably low incomes for producing households and the use of child labour.
 The latter topics were the central themes brought into focus during KIT Institute’s partner session and participation in the Chocoa Conference in February.

-The contributions of KIT Institute were but a part of an eventful week that brought together every stakeholder in the cocoa supply chain, from smallholder farmers (during a special Farmer’s Day) to big corporations in the form of traders, brands, and retailers.
-CSO’s and NGO’s ensured a critical reflection on ongoing and proposed sustainability interventions, while knowledge institutions provided critical tools and insights to support the sector as a whole.
-Other major topics in the Amsterdam Cocoa week were upcoming EU Due Diligence regulations, deforestation, forced labour, and climate change.
+The contributions of KIT Institute were part of an eventful week that brought together all stakeholders in the cocoa supply chain, from smallholder farmers (during a special Farmer’s Day) to big corporations in the form of traders, brands, and retailers.
+CSOs and NGOs ensured a critical reflection on ongoing and proposed sustainability interventions, while knowledge institutions provided critical tools and insights to support the sector as a whole.
+Other major topics at Amsterdam Cocoa Week were the upcoming EU Due Diligence regulations, deforestation, forced labour, and climate change.

 Reflecting on an interesting week in which we were able to host and participate in key events, here are five take-aways from the discussions: